jh34ghu43gu/SteamInventoryHistoryV3/README.md

  ### 0.4.1
  * Missing event name for "Name changed".

+ ### 0.4.2
+ * No longer outputs a message when "There was a problem loading your inventory history."

  ## 0.3
  * Filters!
    * Cannot be changed after the download is started until the page is refreshed.